 - Dispatch your order within 24 Hours

-- Grains Active upto 12 Days in Transit
+- Grains will be active upto 12 days in courier.

 What is Kefir?

 Kefir is considered as one of the best probiotics in the world as it contains more strains of good bacteria than yogurt and curd.
 Kefir, a probiotic-rich drink which is made by overnight fermentation of kefir grains at an ambient temperature.

 It is prepared using kefir grains that is a symbiotic culture of bacteria and yeast.
 Because of the fermentation process, it is found that kefir may taste somewhat carbonated.
 This fermented milk product is identical to yogurt; however, it has a thin texture unlike that of yogurt which is thick.
 The kefir grains look similar to that of small cauliflower florets.

 It comes with surprising health benefits which can be due to its probiotic content.